TUM-I5/MolSim/deliverables/sheet2/README.md

 - We now calculate the forces before going into the loop.
 - We declare all needed functions (force, velocity, position) before entering the loop, since they are unlikely to change during the simulation.

+### Creating the output folder automatically
+- We now create the output folder automatically if it does not exist.
+If it does exists, we remove the old one and write the new files.
+- The new `prepareOutputFolder` function in the `outputWriter` namespace (implemented in `src/io/outputWriter/Writer.cpp`) is used in the `Simulation::run` method to handle this.

 ## Unit Testing
 We are using GoogleTest framework for the unit tests in this project, since our project is expected to be independent of the user system’s available libraries, we achieve self-containment by incorporating the necessary GoogleTest content directly into our project using the `FetchContent_Declare` function.
 The current latest GoogleTest version we are working with is v1.14.0, which we are downloading from this GitHub commit: https://github.com/google/googletest/archive/refs/tags/v1.14.0.zip.
 For the unit tests we are creating a new test executable named `MolSimTest`, which contains all the files with unit tests, apart from the main executable `MolSim`.
 We then used `gtest_discover_tests` to automatically discover and configure tests for `MolSimTest`.
 The first unit tests we wrote are for the `ParticleContainer` class: